martinjackson/simple-widgets/docs/UsingCSS.md

 ### table.css

-This CSS file is used by the searchSortTable for the hover effect if used.
-The searchSortTable can have up to 10 different hover colors.
-A different color can be used for each searchSortTable in the application.
+   The root and table.search_sort_table items are used by the SearchSortTable component to keep track of the hover colors that have been used and should not changed at all.

 ***This table should not be modified.***